rik2803/bb-aws-utils/README.md

-# `bb-docker-aws-utils` - Bash functions to build and deploy docker images from a BitBucket pipeline
+# `bb-aws-utils` - Bash functions to build and deploy docker images from a BitBucket pipeline

 ## What these functions can be used for